kthorp/pyfao56/README.md

 [test1](https://github.com/kthorp/pyfao56/tree/main/tests/test1) - The cottondry2013.py  and cottonwet2013.py modules contain code to setup and run pyfao56 for the water-limited and well-watered treatments for a 2013 cotton field study at Maricopa, Arizona.

 [test2](https://github.com/kthorp/pyfao56/tree/main/tests/test2) - The refet_testA.py module contains a function to compare the short crop reference evapotranspiration (ETo) calculation from the pyfao56 refet.py module with ETo reported by the AZMET station at Maricopa, Arizona for 2003 through 2020.
-The refet_testB.py module contains a function to compare the short crop reference evapotranspiration (ETo) and tall crop reference evapotranspiration (ETr) calculations from the pyfao56 refet.py module with ETo and ETr computed by Ref-ET software (University of Idaho) based on weather data from the AZMET station at Maricopa, Arizona for 2003 through 2020.
+The refet_testB.py module contains a function to compare the short crop reference evapotranspiration (ETo) and tall crop reference evapotranspiration (ETr) calculations from the pyfao56 refet.py module with ETo and ETr computed by [Ref-ET software](https://www.uidaho.edu/cals/kimberly-research-and-extension-center/research/water-resources/ref-et-software) based on weather data from the AZMET station at Maricopa, Arizona for 2003 through 2020.

 [test3](https://github.com/kthorp/pyfao56/tree/main/tests/test3) - The updateKcb.py module contains a function to setup and run pyfao56 with basal crop coefficient (Kcb) updates for Zone 12-11 in a 2019 cotton field study at Maricopa, Arizona.
 The Kcb was estimated from fractional cover measurements based on weekly imagery from a small unoccupied aircraft system (sUAS).